To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Discussion

 \subsection{Summary}

 We report the discovery and follow-up observations of the luminous nuclear transient ASASSN-18jd.
 The most important observed properties of ASASSN-18jd are: \begin{itemize} \item[$\bullet$] Archival photometry shows little evidence of strong AGN activity prior to the transient. \item[$\bullet$] \textit{Swift} UVOT photometry show the continuum emission to be well-modeled by a luminous, $T \sim 2.5 \ee{4} \rm ~K$ blackbody that fades slowly, with some short-timescale variability.
-While, the photometry is also well fit by a power-law consistent with an accretion disc, the UV spectra from \textit{HST} show the SED to be more consistent with a blackbody. \item[$\bullet$] \textit{Swift} XRT and \textit{XMM-Newton} data show widely varying, yet overall fading X-ray emission with $kT \sim100 \rm ~eV$ blackbody and $\Gamma \sim 1.7$ power-law components. \item[$\bullet$] Optical spectroscopy show strong, roughly constant Balmer emission, as well as transient \ion{He}{ii}~$\lambda$4686, \ion{N}{iii}~$\lambda$4100, and [\ion{Fe}{X}]~$\lambda$6375. \end{itemize}
+While, the photometry is also well fit by a power-law consistent with an accretion disc, the UV spectra from \textit{HST} show the SED to be more consistent with a blackbody. \item[$\bullet$] \textit{Swift} XRT and \textit{XMM-Newton} data show widely varying, yet overall fading X-ray emission with $kT \sim100 \rm ~eV$ blackbody and $\Gamma \sim 1.7$ power-law components.
+This emission fades by nearly an order of magnitude on a timescale of around 1~year. \item[$\bullet$] Optical spectroscopy show strong, roughly constant Balmer emission, as well as transient \ion{He}{ii}~$\lambda$4686, \ion{N}{iii}~$\lambda$4100, and [\ion{Fe}{X}]~$\lambda$6375. \end{itemize}

-On balance, ASASSN-18jd can be understood as either a TDE or as a rapid turn-on event.
+On balance, ASASSN-18jd can be understood as either a TDE or as a new type of SMBH-driven transient.
 As a TDE, ASASSN-18jd would be one of the most luminous and slowest events known and would challenge the paradigm of TDEs declining rapidly and smoothly.
-As a rapid turn-on event, ASASSN-18jd would be representative of a turn-on to a broad line Seyfert 1.
-As ASASSN-18jd continues to evolve, future observations will help us understand the nature of this transient.
+As a new type of transient, ASASSN-18jd would be similar to events like the changing-look LINER ZTF18aajupnt and those described in \citet{trakhtenbrot19-17cv}, yet distinct enough to suggest different conditions driving the event.
+As ASASSN-18jd continues to evolve, future observations will help us understand the nature of this peculiar transient.